 My Research

-Adressing Wicked Problems of Sustainable Development
+Adressing Wicked Problems of Sustainable Transformation

 My academic motivation is understanding how organizations address complex societal challenges and wicked problems, specifically how such approaches lead to unintended consequences or perpetuate grand challenges.
 As a theoretical lens, I focus on the emergence of (paradoxical) tensions within organizations and interorganizational collaborations and networks and how these tensions and competing demands can be addressed.
 In particular, I examine the intersections of businesses, NGOs, and public authorities and the perspective of multi-stakeholder initiatives.